Jaz-spec/AI-API-workshop/README.md

 4. Sending the AI response to the front end
 5. Displaying the AI response on the front end

-**Tip:** Make edits to the example files to see what changes and how differtent elements of the codebase interact with each other.
+**Tip:** Make edits to the example files to see what changes, and how different elements of the codebase interact with each other.